movableink/movable-cli/blueprints/app/files/README.md

 Then you can deploy:

 ```
-git deploy-production
+movable deploy production
 ```

-This deploys your `master` branch to git.movableink.com and is the recommended deploy method.
+This deploys your current branch to git.movableink.com and is the recommended deploy method.